manal-agdada/COAD_sex_differences/README.md

 TCGA_COAD_sex_differences/
-│-- Code/     # contains a script to reproduce the workflow and a script for the analysis │-- Data/     # contains unprocessed and processed metadata │-- Figures/  # figures produced by the script
+│-- Code/     # contains a script to reproduce the workflow and a script for the analysis │-- Data/     # contains unprocessed and processed metadata │-- Figures/  # contains figures produced by the script │-- LICENSE
-│-- LICENSE
 │-- README.md
 ```